QUESTIONABLE SOURCE

 Founded in 1988, New Delhi Television Limited (NDTV) is an Indian Television Media Company headquartered in New Delhi, India.

-New Delhi Television Limited (NDTV) presents world affairs with an Indian perspective and they provide National News critical of Right-wing populist, current PM Narendra Modi.
-According to an article published by the NY Times, NDTV was raided by the Central Bureau of Investigation (CBI) searching the residences of the NDTV’s co-founders Dr. Prannoy Roy and Mr. Nariman.
+New Delhi Television Limited (NDTV) presents world affairs from an Indian perspective, providing National News formerly critical of Right-wing populist current PM Narendra Modi.
+According to an article published by the NY Times, NDTV was raided by the Central Bureau of Investigation (CBI), searching the residences of the NDTV’s co-founders Dr. Prannoy Roy and Mr. Nariman.
+They have since moved to a Pro-Modi perspective after an ownership change.

-Read our report on how media is influenced by Government in India.
+Please read our report on how Government influences media in India.

 Funded by / Ownership